Andrew Green MBE (Chairman)

 Allistair Renton (Company Secretary)

-Allistair has been involved with the Ipswich and Colchester Headway Groups since his younger son Andrew suffered serious head injuries in a mountain climbing accident in 1994.
-He has been a member of Headway Ipswich and East Suffolk since 1995 and has held the post of Chair since 1999 when the branch attained Group status.
+Allistair has been involved with Headway groups in Suffolk and Essex since his youngest son Andrew sustained a brain injury in a mountain climbing accident in 1994.
+He was a member of Headway Ipswich and East Suffolk since 1995 and held the post of Chair since 1999 when the branch attained group status.
+In 2014, the group merged with Headway West Suffolk to form Headway Suffolk, with Allistair elected as Chair of the new charity.

 Julie sustained a severe head injury when she was hit by a speeding car in 1988.
 Since then she has become very active with Headway North London and is now a Trustee.
 She is also active in the London Region.
 Julie has become very knowledgeable about the effects of brain injury and has given talks at a number of events both in the UK and abroad.
 In 2004, Julie was presented with the Lifetime Achievement Award at the Headway Annual Awards ceremony.